cleygraf/paas/src/slides.md

 - Roles, policies, service accounts and namespaces for the EKS cluster to use by IRSA
 - GitLab runners on EKS (GitLab provided helm chart with a custom `values.yaml` file in this repository)
 - ECS Fargate with two services, load balancers and task definitions

+Explanations on how to set up the AWS infrastructure are in `./infra/aws/README.MD`

 <!-- footer: ![w:36 h:36](./../assets/gitlab-logo.svg) -->
 ---